2024 United States elections: State elections

 Partisan control of state governments following the 2024 elections:

+Republicans made minor gains in state elections in 2024.
+They broke two Democratic trifectas, one in Michigan and the other in Minnesota, made minor legislative gains across the country, and flipped three major statewide offices.

 Gubernatorial elections

 Elections were held for the governorships of eleven of the fifty U.S. states and two U.S. territories.
-Special elections were held for vacancies in the other states and territories, if required by respective state or territorial constitutions.
+No gubernatorial offices changed partisan control.

 Lieutenant gubernatorial elections

 5 states held lieutenant governor elections.
+Democrats flipped the lieutenant governor's office in North Carolina, while Republicans flipped Vermont's.

 Attorney general elections

 10 states held attorney general elections.
+Republicans flipped the attorney general's office in Pennsylvania.

 Secretary of state elections

 7 states held secretary of state elections.
+No secretary of state offices changed partisan control.

 State treasurer elections

 10 states held state treasurer elections.
+No state treasurer offices changed partisan control.

 State auditor elections

 8 states and one territory held state auditor elections.
+Republicans flipped the state auditor's office in North Carolina.

 Legislative elections

 Most legislative chambers held regularly scheduled elections in 2024.
 The exceptions are the Michigan Senate, Minnesota Senate, and both legislative chambers in the states of Alabama, Louisiana, Maryland, Mississippi, New Jersey, and Virginia.
 In chambers that use staggered terms, only a portion of the seats in the chamber were up for election.

 Republicans made mild legislative gains across the country, gaining control of the Michigan House of Representatives and forcing a tie in the Minnesota House of Representatives.
 Democrats made substantial gains in the Montana Legislature and Wisconsin Legislature due to favorable redistricting, but they did not flip control of any chambers.